 One of the recurring debates when it comes to property ownership is whether to include utilities in the overall rental bills or have the tenants pay for them separately.
 Including utilities has generated a mixed response, with some people seeing advantages, and other people seeing it as a hindrance.
 Consider some of the following pros and cons of including it in your rental bills.

 Including utility costs in your rental bills has some advantages that can benefit your business.
 Some of these advantages include:

-Tenant convenience.
-By including utilities, you entice prospective tenants who desire the convenience of consolidating their bills.
+- Tenant convenience.
+By including them, you entice prospective tenants who desire the convenience of consolidating their bills.

 Cons of Including Utilities

 On the other hand, there are some possible negative consequences to including utilities in the bills, including:

 - If the tenant does not pay his or her bills, you are responsible for the tenant’s actions.
 Even with automatic pay, you still must manage it.

 - Unpredictable rates.
 Utility rates tend to fluctuate, and you will end up having to pay the rest of the cost.

 - Inaccurate rent cost.
 By adding them to your overall bill, your property seems more expensive than the actual price.
 This factor can scare potential tenants away.

 - Reduced tenant consequences.
 Including utilities in the overall bill can discourage tenants to use utilities conservatively.
 They will think you are covering water, heating, etc., unless you set a specific utility ceiling in the contract.